7 in 10 People Are Suffering From Sleep Deprivation

 - Unplug bedroom technology with any lighting

 While your ritual of watching back-to-back episodes of Vikings on Netflix may seem to help you fall asleep on the sofa, opting for Game of Thrones on audio may be a better sleep remedy for high-quality shut eye.
 The blue light emitted from the television can interfere with melatonin release, making your sleep less effective.
 In contrast, audio books can be listened to darkness, taking you into a dream state that's rich in melatonin.
-Sit back by candle light, with a cup of relaxing herbal tea, take a natural sleep supplement such as our Drift, and enjoy a few chapters of these perfect pre-sleep audio books:
+Sit back by candle light, with a cup of relaxing herbal tea, take a natural remedy such as our Drift sleep aid supplements, and enjoy a few chapters of these perfect pre-sleep audio books: